Perpetuator-LLC/cc-fe/notes/FONTS.md

-# Which Fonts
+# Fonts

-We use Dyslexic Fonts and Roboto.
+We use Dyslexia-friendly Fonts:
+- Lexend
+- Open Sans

 ## Adding Fonts